Let us take you on a short and sweet tour through Iron Maiden’s concert films. Find out which we love and which we despise!

 THE BOOK OF SOULS: LIVE CHAPTER (2017)

-Christer: Well, I got my wish about having a film of the complete stage production, and this production was a nice surprise for those of us who got a little disillusioned by the Final Frontier and Maiden England tours.
+Christer: Well, we got our wish about having a film of the complete stage production, and this production was a nice surprise for those of us who got a little disillusioned by the Final Frontier and Maiden England tours.
 One of Maiden’s coolest stage shows, a revitalized band, and even Children Of The Damned revisited.
-It would have sounded better with Shirley mixing it, but it’s a good watch.
+It would have sounded better with Shirley mixing it, Tony Newton works a little too close to Harris’ own 90s ideal for comfort, but it’s a good watch.
 4/6 (Good)

 Are we on, are we off?
 Have your say in the comments.